EdFuentetaja/EdFuentetaja.github.io/_posts/2019-07-27-frequency_shifting.markdown

 ![Phasor magnitude problem][phasor_magnitude_problem]{:.center-image}

-The magnitude keeps dropping until, by some hazards of fixed-point arithmetic, it reaches a stability point at around 18839 or back to floating-point at 18839/32768 = 0.57.
+The magnitude keeps dropping until, by the quirkiness of fixed-point arithmetics, it reaches a stability point at around 18839 or back to floating-point at 18839/32768 = 0.57.
 That means that if we use this phasor to frequency-shift our signal, we are going to be attenuating it by that much, something not acceptable in most applications.

 There are a number of ways to overcome this problem.
 One of them we can find in GNU Radio's [rotator][rotator]: